-An estimated 1,407 Bourne residents, or about 14% of employed workers, worked in town based on 2021 census estimates, up from 1,019 workers and 10% in 2011. those 16,333 Bourne residents over the age of 16 in 2021,13 10,203 or about 62.5% were in the labor market with an unemployment rate of 3.7%.
+An estimated 1,407 Bourne residents, or about 14% of employed workers, worked in town based on 2021 census estimates, up from 1,019 workers and 10% in 2011.

 It should also be noted that 87.5% of workers drove alone to work, another 4.5% carpooled, and another 6.3% either worked at home or walked to work according to the 2021 American Community Survey estimates.
 Only 64 residents claimed they commuted by public transportation.
 The average commuting time was an estimated 27.3 minutes, suggesting employment opportunities were typically located within a reasonable commute.